keithjgrant/keithjgrant.com/content/posts/2019/01/low-friction-workflow-for-notes.md

 ![Screenshot of the reply on Twitter](/images/2019/social-web/reply-syndicated.png)

 Hopefully, this sort of workflow sounds appealing to you.
-So if you want to know how to do this stuff, stay tuned.
+If you want to know how to do this stuff, stay tuned.

 ## A new type of web standards